plow/sync-utils/README.md

 ### Auditing using audit script (previously created hash files)

 The audit script checks all hashes in the current directory against hashes in a reference directory.
-The script lists files that are considered unique to current directory, i.e. files that are not yet exists in the reference directory.
+The script lists files that are considered unique to current directory, i.e. files that are not yet exist in the reference directory.
 The script expects a `hashdeep_out.txt` file to be available in the current directory.
 The hash file of the reference directory is provided as argument.
 Example:

 ```/path/sync-utils/auditing/audit.sh /media/photos-arch/2020/hashdeep_out.txt```

-### Duplicate handling
+### Handling of duplicates

 Find file duplicates within a particular directory.
 Out of a set of identical files the first one listed in the input is kept and all the others are listed as duplicates.
 Input: Expects a `hashdeep_out.txt` in the current directory.